Basez/Agnostik-Engine/README.md

-# Agnostik-Engine
+# About Agnostik-Engine
-Cross-platform Game Engine created as a specialization project by Bas van Zutphen.
+Agnostik is a Cross-platform Game Engine created as a specialization project by Bas van Zutphen.
 It is currently still in development but you can follow my progress here :)

 # Third-party Licenses / References